-[182] With regard to the provision for service of a court order, affidavit, or other notice of the grounds for service ex juris, the Committee agreed that this information should be made available.
-However, it did not favour including this information in the statement of claim, as this might necessitate an amendment.
-Rather, the Committee proposes that a separate document endorsed by the solicitor of record (but not filed) accompany the statement of claim.
-Service of it should be proved by the affidavit of service, with the document attached as an exhibit.
+[190] With regard to the provision for service of a court order, affidavit, or other notice of the grounds for service ex juris, the Committee agreed that this information should be made available to a defendant who is served outside Alberta.
+However, it did not favour including the information in the statement of claim, as this might necessitate an amendment.
+Rather, the Committee proposes that a separate document setting out the grounds for service ex juris, endorsed by the solicitor of record (but not filed), accompany the statement of claim.
+Service of this document should be proved by the affidavit of service, with the document attached as an exhibit.

-[183] As to the time for service, having regard to the research regarding standard time frames in orders for service ex juris, the Committee proposes that 30 days be permitted for service within Canada, 45 days for service in the United States and 60 days for service elsewhere.
+[191] As to the time to defend, having regard to the research regarding standard time frames in orders for service ex juris, the Committee proposes that 30 days be permitted to defend an action served within Canada, 45 days for service in the United States and 60 days for service elsewhere.
 The general rules provision for court extension or abridgement of time (Rule 548) should apply to these periods.